 - Immigration boosts housing values in communities.
 From 2000 to 2010, according to the Americas Society/Council of the Americas , the value added by immigration to the price of the average home was $2,395 in Shelby County; $3,564 in Davidson County; $718 in St. Charles County; $664 in Kent County; and $575 in Washtenaw County.

 - Tennessee’s 11,178 Asian-owned businesses had sales and receipts of $3.6 billion and employed 26,402 people in 2007, the last year for which data is available.
 The state’s 8,700 Latino-owned businesses had sales and receipts of $1.8 billion and employed 12,074 people in 2007, according to the U.S. Census Bureau’s Survey of Business Owners.

-Immigrants are essential to Tennessee’s economy as workers.
+Immigrants are essential to Tennessee’s economy as workers and taxpayers.

 - If all unauthorized immigrants were removed from Tennessee, the state would lose $3.8 billion in economic activity, $1.7 billion in gross state product, and approximately 25,919 jobs, even accounting for adequate market adjustment time, according to a report by the Perryman Group .

 - Unauthorized immigrants in Tennessee paid $109 million in state and local taxes in 2012 , including $91.4 million in sales taxes and $17.1 million in property taxes, according to data from the Institute on Taxation and Economic Policy.